The Graduate Program in Public Policy offers two master's degrees:

 - Master of Arts (MA), a one-year program not intended as a professional degree.

 The MA or MPP is available to current Stanford seniors and graduate students, Stanford alumni (who have graduated within the past 5 years), and external applicants seeking a joint degree.
-EXTERNAL APPLICANTS ARE NOT ACCEPTED AT THIS TIME.
+Joint degree applicants should follow application instructions for the first program.
+Public Policy accepts the home program's test requirements.
+EXTERNAL APPLICANTS ARE NOT ACCEPTED.

 The purpose of the master's program is to further develop knowledge and skills in public policy and to prepare students for a professional career or doctoral studies.
 This is achieved through completion of courses, in the primary field as well as related areas, and experience with independent work and specialization.